pointw-dev/hypermea/src/doc-generator/src/features/scaffolding-tools/misc.md

 :::

+* WARNING when combining query string parameters with curl, surround URL in quotes (else & is parsed by bash)

 * Settings/configuration system
   * The `HypermeaService` ships with a sophisticated settings/configuration management system based on these principles:
     * Easy to run: An API should run right out of the box without requiring configuration